wc-toolkit/jsx-types/README.md

 If you component class does not provide a named export and is the default export, be sure to set `defaultExport` to `true`.
 This will endure the import for the class gets resolved correctly.

-### Contextual Information

-The contextual information provided when hovering over the custom element can be configured using the `hideSlotDocs`, `hideEventDocs`, `hideCssPropertiesDocs`, `hideCssPartsDocs`, as well as the `hideMethodDocs`.
-The headings for each of the sections can also be configured using the `labels` option.

 ### Types

 If your components were built using TypeScript, you should define a path to your type declarations to pass that type-safety on to the JSX project.